The Flaw in Last-Click Attribution: A Guide to Better Measurement

 Missing the Marathon for the Sprint: Long-Term Value

-Whilst CWE might indicate your short-term cost per conversion, it completely overlooks the golden goose: Customer Lifetime Value (LTV).
+While CWE might indicate your short-term cost per conversion, it completely overlooks the golden goose: Customer Lifetime Value (LTV).
 Chasing short-term efficiency can blind you to strategies that build sustained customer relationships and deliver significantly greater long-term profitability.

 Navigating the Tangled Web: Attribution Complexity